Chris Mould: Personal life

 Mould was born in 1969 in Bradford, West Yorkshire.

 When he left school at the age of 16, the only skill he had was drawing.
 He decided to go to an art school to study graphic design and then received a honours degree in Graphic Design & Illustration at Leeds Polytechnic.

 Career

 After graduation, Mould worked as a freelance illustrator from a studio in Oakenshaw for three years.
-He has collaborated with many publishers such as Oxford University Press, Bloomsbury, Canongate, HarperCollins, Macmillan, Penguin Random House,...
+He has collaborated with many publishers such as Oxford University Press, Bloomsbury, Canongate, HarperCollins, Macmillan, Penguin Random House.

 In December 2019, he became the patron of the Rotherham literacy centre.
-He joins other famous names Paul Clayton, Abi Elphinstone, Joanne Harris, Ian McMillan, Sir Paul Collier, Jeremy Dyson and Mark Gatiss in championing Grimm & Co as supporters and patrons.
+He joined other famous names such as Paul Clayton, Abi Elphinstone, Joanne Harris, Ian McMillan, Sir Paul Collier, Jeremy Dyson and Mark Gatiss in championing Grimm & Co as supporters and patrons.

-In an interview in 2021, he named Ralph Steadman, Ronald Searle, George Cruikshank, Adam Stower, Alex T Smith, Peter Goes... as his artistic influences.
+In an interview in 2021, he named Ralph Steadman, Ronald Searle, George Cruikshank, Adam Stower, Alex T Smith, and Peter Goes as his artistic influences.

-As of 2021, he lives in Yorkshire with his wife and two grown-up daughters.
+As of 2021, he lives in Yorkshire with his wife and daughters.

 He currently works in a studio at Dean Clough, Halifax, West Yorkshire.